 What are the hazards?
 Who might be harmed and how?
 What are you already doing?
 Do you need to do anything else to control this risk?
 Action by who?
 Action by when?
 Done Walking to and from The Oratory Church Pupils - the Oratory Church is a fifteen minute walk from St Philip's, through South Kensington.
 A roll-call must take place before the boys depart and when they arrive back at school Boys to walk in pairs to and from St Philip's and they know not to cross roads without permission When crossing roads, staff to use the traffic lights and to supervise at all times.
 A member of staff must walk at the front and back of the group so that everyone stays together.
 Monitor after issues arise.
-All staff present Sept 2020 Y Illness or injury to any group member Pupils or staff may be injured on the way to The Oratory Church.
+All staff present Sep 2024 Y Illness or injury to any group member Pupils or staff may be injured on the way to The Oratory Church.
 A boy may become ill when there.
 Mobile phones carried by staff and all have contact with the School Office.
 Trip staff are aware of those boys who have medical issues to monitor them closely - they are all highlighted on lists.
 At least one medical kit will be carried.
 Contact details of parents will also be carried on every school trip.
 Monitor after issues arise.
-All staff present Sept 2020 Y
+All staff present Sep 2024 Y

-Lost pupils or Pupils may be lost from the rest of the Regular roll-calls to check attendance and any potential Monitor after issues arise.
-All staff Sept 2020 Y inadequate year group whilst walking to and from missing pupils. present supervision The Oratory Church.
+Lost pupils or inadequate supervision Pupils may be lost from the rest of the year group whilst walking to and from The Oratory Church.
+Regular roll-calls to check attendance and any potential missing pupils.
 Boys to walk to and The Oratory Church in pairs.
 Trip staff to walk at front and at back of group.
 Ensure all supervising staff understand their roles and responsibilities.
 Ratios comply with LEA guidance 1:15 pupils.
 Discuss fully the itinerary and arrangements with all pupils if they become separated from the group.
-Use of private Boys may be lost or collected by the Boys gather in their forms outside the venue.
-All staff to be aware of their All games staff Sept 2020 Y vehicles for wrong person.
-Parents and boys are reminded that they must make expectations. collection - boys contact with form teachers before departing so boy can being collected by be 'signed out'. parents from venue
+Monitor after issues arise.
+All staff present Sep 2024 Y Use of private vehicles for collection - boys being collected by parents from venue Boys may be lost or collected by the wrong person.
+Boys gather in their forms outside the venue.
+Parents and boys are reminded that they must make contact with form teachers before departing so boy can be 'signed out'.
+All staff to be aware of their expectations.
+All games staff Sep 2024 Y